Differences and Discrepancies in the Old Testament

 Now Joseph had been taken down to Egypt; and Potiphar, an Egyptian officer of Pharaoh, the captain of the bodyguard, bought him from the Ishmaelites, who had taken him down there.
 (Genesis 39:1 NASB)

-However, the accusation hinges on three premises...
-1) that groups of people can be called by one name, and one name only and 2) that the author of Genesis was such a moron that he, in the space of just a few words, forgot who he said sold Joseph, and the author of Judges made the same mistake even more quickly.
-3) Finally the Jews were so stupid that this "error' went unchallenged for centuries.
+However, the accusation hinges on two premises.
+1.) assumes that the author of Genesis was such a moron that in about five minutes he forgot who he said sold Joseph, and the author of Judges (See Judges 8:22-26 ) made the same mistake just as quickly.
+2) The Jews were so stupid that this "error' went unchallenged for centuries.

 Where Did Aaron Die?

-The problem being that no one can call this a discrepancy until they know exactly where Moserah was, and I am afraid no one has yet figured this out.
-For all we know it could have been a place at the foot of Mount Hor, where the sons of Israel camped.
-In which case, saying that was where Aaron died would not be wrong.
+The problem being that no one can call this a discrepancy unless they know exactly where Moserah was - its location now something of a mystery.
+For all we know it could have been a place at the foot of Mount Hor where the sons of Israel camped.

 In any case, since the first five books of the Bible (the Pentateuch) were written by Moses, then this would have an extremely silly mistake to make considering that Aaron was his own brother.
-In fact, even if the first five books of the Bible were authored by someone else, they would not have mistaken where Aaron died, considering he was the high priest and a very important man in Israel.
-Only a moron would tell us that Abraham Lincoln was killed somewhere other than Ford's Theater in Washington, D.C.
+Even IF Moses hadn't written the Pentateuch, no other author would not have that mistake considering Aaron was the high priest and a very important man in Israel.
+It would be a similar situation to someone writing that Abraham Lincoln was killed in Ohio rather than Ford's Theater in Washington, D.C.

 But was Moses really the author of the Pentateuch?